 I met my wife while at BYU and we have two daughters.
 We'll probably homeschool them since I was homeschooled and liked it.
 We lived in Provo until the pandemic started; since then we've been in Washington state where I grew up.

 I played a lot of clarinet in high school and college, including in the now-defunct Everett Youth Symphony and in the BYU Symphony Orchestra.
 In between I developed focal dystonia which halted my playing for a few years.
-I also played some guitar + vocals casually and have some youtube recordings (none that I'm proud of).
-Between family and career, I don't currently have any time for music (not even my little alto recorder which I bought to serve as a "clarinet-lite"), but I'd like to get back into it when my kids are older.
+I also played some guitar + vocals casually and performed at some open mic nights.
+Between family and career, I don't currently have any time for music, but I'd like to get back into it when my kids are older.

 I am a connoisseur of fine dad jokes; some of my favorites:

 Two fish are in a tank.
 One turns to the other and says, “you take the steering wheel—I'll man the guns.”